SasheO/moniepoint-code-challenge/README.md

 # moniepoint-code-challenge

 ## About
-This directory contains code and sample data M. S. Ojuba for the moniepoint code challenge.
+This directory contains code and sample data Miss Ojuba used for the moniepoint code challenge.

 ## How to Use
 1. Load cleaned data into a PostgreSQL database.
-The as
+The assumptions for "clean" data which I used in my testing are documented in the "Assumptions" section below.
-1. Create a .env file with the following values:
+2. Create a .env file with the following values:
 ```
     DATABASE='''enter database name'''
     USER='''enter user name'''
     PASSWORD='''enter password'''
     TABLE_NAME='''enter table name with cleaned data'''
 ```
-2. Run `create_views_for_database.py` to create different views that will be queried by the server.
-The views correspond to what was requested in the specifications document.
-The SQL query for each view can be found in the `views/` folder.
+3. Run `create_views_for_database.py` to create different SQL table views that will be queried by
-3. Run `run_server.py` to set up and run a local server.
+4. Run `run_server.py` to set up and run a local server.

 You can query the various endpoints this way.